sriharimohan/Machine-Learning-Assignment/README.md

 ## Files Included
 - `Machine-Learning-Assignment.ipynb` – Full Python notebook with code
-- `Tutorial.pdf` – Written tutorial explaining the technique
+- `Machine-Learning-Assignment-Tutorial.pdf` – Written tutorial explaining the technique
 - `LICENSE` – License for use
-- `requirements.txt` – Python packages used (optional)

 ## How to Run
 1. Clone the repository